Bharath-tars/Azure-Cognitive-Services_Sentiment-Analysis/README.md

 The script will output the sentiment score for the provided text.

 ### Contributing
-Contributions are welcome!
+Contributions are welcome!!
 If you would like to contribute to this project, please follow these steps:

 1. Fork this repository to your own GitHub account.
 2. Clone the repository to your local machine using `git clone https://github.com/your-username/Azure-Cognitive-Services_Sentiment-Analysis.git`.